 - Do not eat or drink for 12 hours before the procedure.

 - Empty your bladder just before the procedure.

-The procedure takes about 10-15 minutes, depending on how much fluid needs to be removed
+- Takes 10-15 minutes, depending on how much fluid needs to be removed.

 Signs of Concern